Logging in with SSH via Terminal¶

 Once you have your terminal set up for your specific operating system, you can use SSH to access our HPC systems.
 Follow the commands below for your desired system.

-To login via the command line, run the SSH command:
+You can login to Engaging via the command line with the SSH command:

 Note